 I hope to go more in depth in the future about Baby’s First Foods by Appearance of Teeth, but for now, to get the ball rolling, here’s some good choices:

 Good first foods are soft and have contain lots of good fats.
+They are easy to bite into with new front teeth.

 Avocado contains lots of healthy fats.
 Needed for growth and brain development.
 Avocado also contains lots of magnesium which we often don’t get enough of, as well as B vitamins, including niacin, vitamin E, vitamin K, potassium, folate, and fiber.
 It couldn’t be easier, just mash it, and mix in some breastmilk if you need to thin it out.